grinnell-cs/csc151-images/_eboards/eboard17-2.md

 Quick closed-eye survey: What kind of exams would you prefer?

 * In-class, no computer (like quizzes).
+[0]
 * In-class, with computer.
+[4]
 * Take-home (like SoLA 1).
+[Most]

 TPS: How should I address issues of inappropriate collaboration and potential ChatGPT/Generative AI use?

-* Make sure to limit options to the code we use and report people who use other code.
-* Accept that there are coincidences.
-* Unfortunately, College policies do not allow "chat with students about it".
-* Unfortunately, College policies do not allow "I think you used ChatGPT, you get a zero"
-* In both cases, I need to report to CAS.
-* Students need to understand that it's important to behave appropriately.
-* Maybe "Explain the code you wrote."
-* Maybe "Support your answers with relevant citations."
-* Reduce incentive to cheat.
+* I am not allowed to (a) talk to the students about the issue or (b) do followup testing; I have to submit it as a CAS case for suspected violations of academic integrity.
+* Some people will cheat no matter what you do, so do what's best for the class and report suspicions.
+* If it looks like ChatGPT, try ChatGPT to see if you get something similar.
+* Cross our fingers that this conversation will remind people not to take shortcuts.

 ### Issue 2: Struggling students

 _Background: A higher percentage of students are struggling in CSC-151 than I've ever seen.
 And, believe it or not, I've cut back on the work in the MPs.
 But there are also students who are doing fine, including students who haven't programmed before.
-What should I do?_
+What should I/we do?_

-* The ability to redo means that some of us are de-prioritizing the first submission (we're planning on redos).
-* Use spring break (as not a break).
-* Finding the relevant readings is hard.
-(Think about a "guidance" page.)
-* Thursday deadline for submissions is hard.
-(Move to Sunday?)
-(But lots of work is due on Sundays.)
-(Every time is hard.)
-Move late deadline to Sunday.
-A little overlap is okay.
+Quick survey: Course pace

+* Too fast [4]
+* About right [16]
+* Too slow [0]

+What can we do?

+* Check on whether people go to mentor sessions and encourage them to do so (or see if other hours would work better).
+* Check in with people who are struggling about what their issues are.
+  [Already]
+* Sam should talk less so that there's more time to work on lab.
+    * More time to work alone.
+* Think about how to make mini-projects feel less huge.
+* Sometimes we spin our wheels on labs (and MPs): Encourage people to ask questions.
+* Send out answers to labs (or comments on labs).

 Lab
 ---